Featured image of post Setting Up a docker-mailserver

 docker exec -it <CONTAINER NAME> setup config dkim

-mail.txt is the DNS Zone file containing the public key Cloudflare’s import section
+The mail.txt file contains the DNS Zone file with your DKIM public key Cloudflare’s DKIM import entry

 1